-PPRA affords parents certain rights regarding our conduct of surveys, collection, and use of information for marketing purposes, and certain physical exams.
+PPRA affords parents certain rights regarding our conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
 These rights transfer from the parents to a student who is 18 yrs. old, or an emancipated minor under State law, and include the right to:

-1. Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Dept. of Education (ED)

-- 1. Political affiliations or beliefs of the student or student's parent; - 2.
-Mental or psychological problems of the student or student's family; - 3.
-Sex behavior or attitudes; - 4.
-Illegal, anti-social, self-incriminating, or demeaning behavior; - 5.
-Critical appraisals of others with whom respondents have close family relationships; - 6.
-Legally recognized privileged relationships (like with lawyers, doctors, or ministers); - 7.
-Religious practices, affiliations, or beliefs of the student or parents; or - 8.
-Income, other than as required by law to determine program eligibility.
+- Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Dep't of Educ.
+(ED) - Political affiliations or beliefs of the student or student's parent; - Mental or psychological problems of the student or student's family; Say babaying or attitudeo; - Sex behavior or attitudes; - Illegal, anti-social, self-incriminating, or demeaning behavior; - Critical appraisals of others with whom respondents have close family relationships; - Legally recognized privileged relationships (like with lawyers, doctors, or ministers); - Religious practices, affiliations, or beliefs of the student or parents; or - Income, other than as required by law to determine program eligibility.